 In 2007 year EMRC took on a project getting a donated Model layout to a Special Needs house working.

 In 2008 We are still around.
-We still participate in model railway shows.
+We still participate in model railway shows; currently a new exhibition layout is under construction.
 Our member numbers have now increased to 20 strong.
 We are slowly working through the planning for a NEW exhibition layout, which will be more ambitious and larger than our current one.